 Start small, and test out one or two of the strategies listed in this article.
 If it works, great.
 If not, keep testing other strategies to determine the best way to remove fraudulent clicks from your Google AdWords campaign.

-If you are still having problems, then set up an appointment with one of our search engine marketing specialists to determine the best course of action to reduce click fraud.
+If you are still having problems, then set up an appointment with Shout SEO Agency Melbourne and one of our search engine marketing specialists will determine the best course of action to reduce click fraud.